 Configuring the DataPort driver as a Client is easy; however, you will not be able to complete the server side configuration until you have a list of the variables and the order in which the DataPort device will report them.
 The driver is capable of helping you determine this information but cannot auto-complete the configuration.
-This method is discussed in Appendix A.
+This method is discussed in Section 6.

-For a detailed discussion on FieldServer configuration, please refer to the FieldServer Configuration Manual.
-The information that follows describes how to expand upon the factory defaults provided in the configuration files included with the FieldServer (See ".csv" sample files provided with the FieldServer).
+For detailed information on FieldServer configuration, refer to the FieldServer Configuration Manual.
+The information that follows describes how to expand upon the factory defaults provided in the configuration files included with the FieldServer (see ".csv" sample files provided with the FieldServer).